Summary: Twilight of the Idols

 So they invent backworlds

-Morality is a defence reaction following impotence:
+Morality is a defensive reaction born of impotence:

 The worm recoils when you step on it.
 This is full of wisdom.
 By doing so, it lessens the chance of being stepped on again.
 In the language of morality: humility 4.